Select Page

 How to Actually Start Building Real Confidence

 You don’t become confident by flipping a switch.
-You build it the way you build anything real—by showing up, practicing, failing sometimes, and showing up again.
+You build it the way you build anything real: by showing up, practicing, failing sometimes, and showing up again.
+Like I said: it’ll take time.
+But it will improve everything, so it’s completely worth your effort.

 Here are five ways to start building real confidence from the inside out: